JSON Web Token Security Explained

 {

-We can use base64encode to get the corresponding base64: ewoiYWxnIjogIk5vbmUiCn0=
+} We can use base64encode to get the base64 encoded string: ewoiYWxnIjogIk5vbmUiCn0=.

 {